Promoting Interoperability Program

 Information about the Promoting Interoperability Program, formerly known as Meaningful Use in the Division of Public Health Service

-The NH Division of Public Health Services (DPHS) is working with healthcare providers, hospitals, and others, including the New Hampshire Department of Health and Human Services, Division of Medicaid Services, to provide information on receiving standardized data from Certified Electronic Health Record Technology (CEHRT) for use in a meaningful manner to improve public health.
+The NH Division of Public Health Services (DPHS) is working with healthcare providers and hospitals, to provide information on receiving standardized data from Certified Electronic Health Record Technology (CEHRT) for use in a meaningful manner to improve public health.

 Federal legislation makes it possible for healthcare providers to share health data in a more efficient and timely way.
 The Health Information Technology for Economic and Clinical Health (HITECH) Act under the American Recovery and Reinvestment Act of 2009 (ARRA) contains incentives for healthcare providers and hospitals to accelerate the adoption of electronic health record (EHR) systems to improve patient healthcare.